Spring Registration Information – 2018

 A nonrefundable $50 processing fee is charged when you apply (you may apply for fall and spring with one application).
 A deposit of $500 per workshop is required ($250 for a one-week workshop).
-The balance of your fees will be due on August 15, 2015 for fall or January 23, 2016 for spring.
+The balance of your fees will be due on August 15, 2017 for fall or January 23, 2018 for spring.
 Applicants for work-study and studio assistantships pay a processing fee but no deposit when registering.
-Registration is by mail or fax or using our online registration form.
+Registration is by mail, fax, or using our online registration form.

 Cancellation and Refund Policy

 If you cancel forty-five days (thirty days for a one-week workshop) or more before the beginning of a workshop, you will receive a refund, minus a $250 cancellation fee ($100 for a one-week workshop).
 If you cancel later than forty-five days (thirty days for a one-week workshop) before the beginning of the workshop, there is no refund.
 This policy also applies to work-study students.
 If it is necessary for Penland to cancel a workshop, students will be notified and offered another class or a full refund.
 We cannot be responsible for nonrefundable airline tickets.

 Waiting lists are maintained for all filled workshops.
 Any applicant for a full workshop will be placed on the waiting list.
 No deposit or fees are necessary to hold a space on a workshop waiting list.